-Texas A&M is already declaring national titles, as it gave new head coach Jimbo Fisher a national championship plaque without a date on it.
+Texas A&M was already declaring national titles when it gave newly-appointed head coach Jimbo Fisher a national championship plaque without a date on it.

 Read that over again.
 Not only because it is absurd, but due to the fact that it happens to be true.
 In a real world setting, in the year 2018, the Aggies gave their new head coach a fictitious future national title.

 Here is A&M's chancellor doing the award giving:

 Somehow, this is not exactly shocking in the world of college football.
 Nor is it all that surprising coming from that specific Texas A&M employee.

 John Sharp, the aforementioned chancellor, said the following upon the hiring of Fisher about expectations.